tomcoolnl2/pomedoro/README.md

 Run `npx nx build pomedoro` to build the application.
 The build artifacts are stored in the output directory `dist/`, ready to be deployed.

+## Test

+Run `npm test` to run all tests for the monorepo.
+This is the command used by CI/CD in the Github Actions.

 ## Project graph

 Run `npx nx graph` to show the graph of the workspace.